 Breakfast with the Bears

-This is a limited time opportunity to experience a morning breakfast with the bears.
+This is a limited time opportunity to experience a morning breakfast with the bears and is therefore only held during three days throughout the summer.
 Share your quiet morning period watching the early morning dew sparkle on the backs of our morning bears visiting the sanctuary.
 We’ve developed this program as a chance to see different bears that only frequent the sanctuary in the early morning hours.
 This is a favorable occasion to gain photos using early morning light.
 Come and join us for a superb continental breakfast and watch early dawn bear activity from the safety and comfort of our viewing deck.
-The fee does include a souvenir take-home Breakfast with the Bears mug!
+Food is catered from a local bakery that makes everything homemade!
+The fee does include a souvenir take-home Breakfast with the Bears mug and a 1 year digital subscription to our membership newsletter, Bear in Mind!

 Naturalist, wildlife photographer and writer Stan Tekiela is the originator of the popular state-specific field guides such as Birds of (state name) Field Guide, Wildflowers of (state name), and Trees of (state name).
 Over the past three decades Stan has authored more than 130 field guides, nature appreciation books and wildlife audio CDs for nearly every state in the nation, presenting many species of birds, mammals, reptiles and amphibians, trees, wildflowers and cacti.